 Construction Use Examples Verb in present simple or present continuous + infinitive To talk about intentions We're aiming to double our turnover by the end of next year.
-These are some De veu guarantee te deliver all the common examples: Do you guarantee to deliver all the items on time? aim, expect, Che evenete to met a menty goon guarantee, hope, intend, mean, propose, want She expects to get a reply soon. 'look' in present To talk about a We're looking to recruit five more continuous + infinitive planned course of action technicians in the next six months.
+These are some common examples: Do you guarantee to deliver all the items on time? aim, expect, guarantee, hope, intend, mean, propose, want She expects to get a reply soon. 'look' in present continuous + infinitive To talk about a planned course of action We're looking to recruit five more technicians in the next six months.
 They're looking to expand into the Asian market.